-As Google focuses on the releasing of Android Pay, it increases the convenience of Mobile payments through Hands-free that could provide a competitive edge and increase adoption.
-An improved security and convenience can be provided by Google’s technology, however, user’s and retailer’s adoption is the key to its success.
+As Google focuses on the release of Android Pay, it increases the convenience of Mobile payments through Hands-free that could provide a competitive edge and increase adoption.
+Improved security and convenience can be provided by Google’s technology, however, user’s and retailer’s adoption is the key to its success.

-Now, the cashier checks the identities via photos in the POS system and read the first and last initials to complete the transaction.
-See the below video for more idea.
+Now, the cashier checks the identities via photos in the POS system and reads the first and last initials to complete the transaction.

 Back in 2011, Google Wallet was launched, however, some U.S. carriers blocked the services across most of the devices to save the development system, Softcard.
 Besides, many banks refuse to work with Google, as Google required personal information and customers’ purchase records.

 Eventually, Google avoided the carrier block that held Google Wallet back, however, the mobile wallet didn’t get success against PayPal.
 There is an online payment application, FTCash that enables its users to make payment via credit/debit card for their daily utilities.

 FTCash serves micro-merchant sector via mobile payment option.
 It enables micro-merchants to accept payment from their customers via multiple payment instruments such as mobile wallets, debit and credit cards.
 Recently, FTCash got 1 Crore in pre-series A funding from IvyCamp.

 In 2015, Google acquired Softcard’s NFC (near field communications) tech and contracted with the carriers through distribution deal to pre-install Google Wallet on their phones.
 Google launched NFC-based payments platform named Android Pay to compete with Apple pay that uses NFC chips for simpler “tap and pay” solutions.

 Is Google’s Decision Wrong?